 - Small cloth bag filled with rice

-All grains, including oats, rice and flour, will last indefinitely in the freezer.
+All grains, including oats, rice, and flour, will last indefinitely in the freezer.
 The cold temperature protects against oxidation and also kills any insect eggs.

-I personally am not a big fan of storing large amounts of grains in the freezer.
+I am not a big fan of storing large amounts of grains in the freezer.
 I’d rather use my precious freezer space for items that can’t be stored in the pantry.

 The best way to store oats long-term (more than a year) is with oxygen absorbers.
 These are little packets of iron that absorb oxygen from the air.
-Insects and their eggs can’t survive without oxygen, so the oats will be safe from pests.
+Insects and their eggs can’t survive without oxygen, so that the oats will be safe from pests.
 Oxidation also won’t occur, so the oats will stay fresh and retain their nutrients.
 Oats stored with oxygen absorbers can last 25+ years.